HMS Hibernia (1804)

-Hibernia was sold in 1902 and broken up.
-Her timber ended up being used to fire bakeries in Malta, leading to an outbreak of lead poisoning on the island.
+Hibernia was sold for £1,010 to Michele Apap on 14 October 1902 and broken up at Pietà in 1903.
+Heavily painted timbers ended up being used to fire local bakeries, which led to an outbreak of lead poisoning on the island.
 A statue of the Virgin Mary, in her mantle as Queen of Heaven, was carved from a section of the ship's main mast and can be seen in the Collegiate Parish Church of St Paul's Shipwreck in Valletta.
 Her figurehead is now displayed at the Malta Maritime Museum, which is housed in the former Royal Naval Bakery building in Birgu, Malta.